How to Optimize Your Website for Better SEO

 - Enable browser caching and use a Content Delivery Network (CDN) to reduce server response times.

-- Minimize CSS, JavaScript, and HTML files.
+- Minimize CSS, JavaScript, and HTML files to improve load times.

-5. Create High-Quality, Relevant Content
+4. Create High-Quality, Relevant Content

 Content is king in the world of SEO.
 Search engines prioritize websites that provide valuable, relevant, and engaging content to users.

-Content Creation Best Practices:
+Content Creation Tips:

 - Write for your audience first, and optimize for search engines second.